dutchcode/TradepostTop20Tracker/README.md

 ## Prerequisites

 1. An InteractiveBrokers account with API access enabled.
+2. Interactive Brokers Trader Workstation (TWS) or IB Gateway installed and running.
-2. A Tradepost.ai account with API access.
+3. A Tradepost.ai account with API access.
 They offer a 14-day free trial which you can use to obtain an API key.
-3. Python 3.9 or higher installed on your system.
+4. Python 3.9 or higher installed on your system.
+5. Fractional shares trading enabled in your InteractiveBrokers account:
+   - Visit the [Fractional Trading](https://www.interactivebrokers.com/en/trading/fractional-trading.php) page on the InteractiveBrokers website.
+   - Follow the instructions to enable fractional shares trading for your account.

 ## Installation